LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Human Nutrition.md

  Balanced Diet
 ---
 A balanced diet is one which contains the right amounts of each food type to keep you healthy.
-A balanced diet varies from one person to an
+A balanced diet varies from one person to another depending on their age gender and activity levels.
+The food pyramid shows the recommended daily portions of each food type.
+@image of food pyramid

+#### Liver
+@ image of liver

+The liver, which is found in the **upper right abdomen** is the largest internal organ in the body.
+It has many important metabolic roles which is reflected by its extensive blood supply.
+It is fed with oxygen rich blood by the **hepatic artery** and nutrient rich blood by the **hepatic portal vein**.
+Blood leaves the liver in the **hepatic vein**.
+The livers function
+@image of liver and ileum